What is User Research?

 Market research allows businesses to investigate existing demands for products and services.
 If after your business researches opportunities and sees there is no consumer demand in that area, your proposed venture might not be viable and that’s okay!
 Market research is meant to inform you of what is and isn’t working in reaching your target audience.
 It can provide you with insights to expand your business into new markets.

 Another benefit of market research is its ability to provide you with information and insights on how your competitors are performing.
 You’re able to monitor your competition by looking at which tactics you might be able to adapt into your strategy and understand what works best for other businesses in your industry.
 Using the results of industry and economic trends can help you develop new strategies to adapt your business in a constantly changing environment.
 Monitoring your competitors also gives you a view of how you can acquire more of the market share and develop more competitive strategies.

 How is market research different from user research?

 While the terms are often used interchangeably, there are differences in what they aim to do.
 Do keep in mind, market research is not necessarily user research!
 User research is more often associated with the user experience (UX) and conversion activities, whereas market research is more associated with market segmentation and planning.

-In general, market research takes an approach towards understanding purchasing behaviors within industries and markets, while researching consumer preferences around types of products and services.
-The language and messaging used to market and sell is highly dependent on demographic data and user preferences and addresses common questions such as determining if there is a demand for the product in the market, who is predisposed to buying it, and the best tactics for targeting the right audience.
+In general, market research takes an approach toward understanding purchasing behaviors within industries and markets, while researching consumer preferences around types of products and services.
+The language and messaging used to market and sell are highly dependent on demographic data and user preferences and address common questions such as determining if there is a demand for the product in the market, who is predisposed to buying it, and the best tactics for targeting the right audience.
 Market research takes a more direct approach to sell what your company offers or intends to.

 Market research focuses on answering questions like: